QueueTime/qtime-frontend/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Bug fix
 - [ ] New feature (non-breaking change which adds functionality)
-- [ ] Breaking change (fix or feature that will change exisiting functionality)
+- [ ] Breaking change (fix or feature that will change existing functionality)
 - [ ] Documentation update

 ## Description